andrelamego/offer-placer-script/README.md

 - Open issues for bugs and feature requests.
 - Create small, focused PRs with tests.
 - Follow repository code style and add documentation for new behavior.

-## License
-Specify a license in LICENSE file (e.g., MIT).

----

-For project-specific details (API endpoints, CLI options), update this README to reflect the actual modules and commands in the repository.